thefoodiee/blackout/README.md

 1. Download this repo as [archive](https://github.com/thefoodiee/oledify/archive/refs/heads/main.zip).
 2. Navigate to the Spicetify's `Themes` directory.
 Use `spicetify path userdata` command to get the path.
 3. In the directory, create a new folder called `blackout`.
-4. Open the downloaded repo archive, and move all of the files from the `src` subfolder to the `blackout` folder you created.
+4. Open the downloaded repo archive, and move all of the files from the main folder to the `blackout` folder you created.
 5. Open a terminal/command prompt window and type the following commands:

    ```shell